-4.3.5.4 The Civil Aviation Authority of Bangladesh (CAAB) requires that a margin of time is established by the operator for the estimated time of use of an aerodrome.

-Note. - Guidance on establishing an appropriate margin of time for the estimated time of use of an aerodrome is contained in the Flight Planning and Fuel Management (FPFM) Manual (ICAO Doc 9976).

-- 4.3.5.5 A flight to be operated in known or expected icing conditions shall not be commenced unless the aeroplane is certificated and equipped to cope with such conditions. - 4.3.5.6 A flight to be planned or expected to operate in suspected or known ground icing conditions shall not take off unless the aeroplane has been inspected for icing and, if necessary, has been given appropriate de- icing/anti-icing treatment.
+- 4.3.5.4 The Civil Aviation Authority of Bangladesh (CAAB) requires that a margin of time is established by the operator for the estimated time of use of an aerodrome. - Note.
+Guidance on establishing an appropriate margin of time for the estimated time of use of an aerodrome is contained in the Flight Planning and Fuel Management (FPFM) Manual (ICAO Doc 9976). - 4.3.5.5 A flight to be operated in known or expected icing conditions shall not be commenced unless the aeroplane is certificated and equipped to cope with such conditions. - 4.3.5.6 A flight to be planned or expected to operate in suspected or known ground icing conditions shall not take off unless the aeroplane has been inspected for icing and, if necessary, has been given appropriate de- icing/anti-icing treatment.
 Accumulation of ice or other naturally occurring contaminants shall be removed so that the aeroplane is kept in an airworthy condition prior to take-off.

-Note.-Guidance material is given for Aircraft Ground De-icing /Anti icing Operations in ANO (AOC).
+Note. - Guidance material is given in the Manual of Aircraft Ground Deicing/Ant icing Operations (ICAO Doc 9640).